abhishekpg111/Mask_Detection/README.md

 # Mask Detection
-This project is developed for detecting the malaria infection based on CNN image classifier trained on Tensorflow Keras
+This project is developed for detecting the face mask based on CNN image classifier trained on Tensorflow Keras

 ## 1. Development Environment
 -Python 3.8